pact-foundation/pact-go/.github/issue_template.md

 ## Steps to reproduce

 Provide a repository, gist or reproducable code snippet so that we can test the problem.

-Consider forking the project and modifying the [E2E test](https://github.com/pact-foundation/pact-go/blob/master/dsl/pact_integration_test.go)
+You may also want to adapt one of the examples in the repository to demonstrate the problem.

 ## Relevent log files